 Content Management Systems often have great forums for web designers.
-E.g. if you’re a WordPress user, you may frequent the WordPress Forums3.
-There you can pose installation questions, share your recent themes, extensions, modifications and plugins and ask for a help in building a WordPress-template.
+E.g. if you’re a Wordpress user, you may frequent the Wordpress Forums.
+There you can pose installation questions, share your recent themes, extensions, modifications and plugins and ask for a help from the WordPress community in building a template.

 While such types of forums are of use to a web designer, there are forums specifically designed for working web design professionals.
 We’ve compiled a list below.
 We’d like to hear your experiences with these or other web design forums.

 Sitepoint Forum Sitepoint has a huge community of members, with over 250,000 members.
 It’s an excellent place to network, get programming tips, or practical business advice.
 There is a thriving marketplace where you can buy or sell websites and designs, among other things.
 Sitepoint’s forum is well managed and well maintained.
 It has a clean flexible layout and sets a high quality standard for web design forums.

 Designers Talk Forum This is an active forum with a clean design.
 It has a handful of sections dedicated to web design, coding, and others.
 This forum also has areas dedicated to graphic design and other disciplines related to web design.
 There are over 25,000 members in this community.

 Digital Point Forum This is a popular forum with a large user base, about half the size of Sitepoint.
 Its members are very active.
 Networking, conversations, advice, and more is thriving.
 It has sections on Design & Development, Search Engines, Business, Marketing, and others.
 It’s professionally managed and maintained.
 And has an active marketplace.
 The design is functional, though not remarkable.